Oklahoma Baptist University: Dr. John Wesley Raley Chapel

 Constructed in 1961, the chapel is, from the top of the spire to ground, 200 ft tall.
 As a result, the chapel's spire can be seen from several miles away on a clear day and is usually used as a symbol of OBU.
-The chapel was named in honor of Dr. John Wesley Raley, longest serving president of OBU, from 1934 to 1961, then serving as Chancellor of OBU, until his death in 1968.
+The chapel was named in honor of John Wesley Raley, longest serving president of OBU, from 1934 to 1961, who then served as chancellor of OBU until his death in 1968.

 Raley Chapel is home to two separate auditoriums.
 The Andrew Potter Auditorium has a seating capacity of 2,000 and features the 56-rank Van Deren Memorial Organ.
 On the lower floor, the W.R.
 Yarborough Memorial Auditorium seats 400.
-The Mabee Fine Arts Center in Raley Chapel houses music classrooms, studios, rehearsal rooms, and the office of the Dean of the College of Fine Arts.
+The Mabee Fine Arts Center in Raley Chapel houses music classrooms, studios, rehearsal rooms, and the office of the dean of the College of Fine Arts.
 Among the instruments in Raley Chapel is the McGavern Harpsichord, a two-manual French instrument constructed in 1974.

-Along with the auditoriums, there are several classrooms on the northern side of Raley Chapel, including a small banquet hall named in honor of Helen Thames Raley, wife of Dr. John Wesley Raley.
+Along with the auditoriums, there are several classrooms on the northern side of Raley Chapel, including a small banquet hall named in honor of Helen Thames Raley, wife of John Wesley Raley.

 On December 21, 2011, work began on the windows in the spire of Raley Chapel.
 AT&T reached an agreement with OBU to install a cell phone antenna in the chapel's spire.
 The existing glass and aluminum framing could potentially interfere with the antenna transmission, leading to the replacement project.